List of country-name etymologies: Paraguay

 The exact meaning of the word "Paraguay" is unknown, though it seems to derive from the river of the same name.
 One of the most common explanations is that it means "water of the Payagua (a native tribe)".
 Another meaning links the Guarani words para ("river") and guai ("crown"), meaning "crowned river".
 A third meaning may be para ("river"), gua ("from"), y ("water") meaning "water that comes from the river", referring to the bog in the north of the country, which is actually in Brazil.

 Peru

 The exact meaning behind the word "Peru" is obscure.
-The most popular theory derives it from the native word biru, meaning "river" (compare with the River Biru in modern Ecuador).
-Another explanation claims that it comes from the name of the Indigenous chieftain Beru.
+The most popular theory derives it from the native word biru, meaning "river".
+Another explanation claims that it comes from the name of the Indigenous chieftain Pelu.
 Spanish explorers asked him the name of the land, but not understanding their language, he assumed they wanted his own name, which he gave them.
-Another possible origin is pelu, presumptively an old native name of the region.
+Another possible origin is Beru, presumptively an old native name of the region.